Spread the love

 Firstly, the sourdough cinnamon roll dough is a combination of active sourdough starter, honey and flour.
 These ingredients lend to the light and airy texture.
 This ensures they are crispy on the outside and delightfully soft on the inside.
 Though this recipe has sourdough starter within it, it is not sour.

-Secondly, the filling is a combination of three ingredients: butter, brown sugar, and cinnamon.
+Secondly, the filling is a combination of a few simple ingredients: butter, brown sugar, white sugar, cinnamon (and optional flour / cornstarch).
 This combination melts throughout the rolls and creates a delicious, warm aroma in every bite.

 Finally, the star of the show is a cream cheese frosting.
 This frosting is inspired by the Nothing Bundt Cakes cream cheese frosting (if you know, you know).
 We also use this frosting on sourdough fruit pizza, sourdough sour cream cookies, and chocolate sourdough french toast.